-Cliffs of Moher Tour from Galway.
+Private Cliffs of Moher Tour

 Itinerary:

-- Pick up from your accommodation in Galway City
+- Pickup from your hotel/accommodation in Galway

 - Dunguaire Castle - photo stop

-- Corkscrew Hill - photo stop
+- Corkscrew Hill- photo stop

 - Clifffs of Moher - 2 hours